 Avoid excessive sun exposure

 Long term exposure to direct sunlight can dry hair out and speed up the fading process.
-In addition to damaging UV rays, being outside for long stretches of time also exacerbates the oxidation of your hair which damages the outer layer of the hair shaft and can lead to brassiness.
-To prevent this, wear a hat when you go outdoors for long periods of time or use UV-protectant hair products.
+In addition to damaging UV rays, being outside for long stretches of time exacerbates the oxidation of your hair which damages the outer layer of the hair shaft and can lead to brassiness.
+To prevent this, wear a hat when you go outdoors or use UV-protectant hair products.

 Don’t let your fear of brassy hair prevent you from going blonde or another lighter shade.
-Remember, it’s easier to prevent brassy hair than to get rid of or fix it after the signs start showing so take the proper precautions.
+Remember, it’s easier to prevent brassy hair than to get rid of or fix it.
 With the right routine, you can enjoy cool, bright hair that’s brass-free.